 Makerspace type labs encourage students to learn by creating and interacting with physical and virtual tools that challenge them to solve complex problems.
 This self-directed style of education prepares young people for real world challenges, stimulates curiosity by solving “what, when, why and how” questions, and is easily integrated into STEAM programs.

 Recognizing the importance of programs that emphasize technical skills, especially in rural communities, Dodge Pratt Northam Art and Community Center’s MyTechSpace lab and makerspace programs received support from two donor-advised funds of The Community Foundation—the Mele Family Fund and the Keller Family Fund.
 In addition, The Community Foundation has awarded nearly $45,000 throughout the years to support youth programs, building upgrades and technology advancements at the community center.

 Since the new programs were implemented, the center has hosted robotics challenges, community demonstration events, STEAM workshops and now offers after-school enrichment and summer learning programs.

-Designed to intrigue young minds and instill solid core values, makerspace programming is helping advance the center’s mission to develop in others a lifelong desire to learn.
+Designed to intrigue young minds and instill solid core values, makerspace programing is helping advance the center’s mission to develop in others a lifelong desire to learn.